wiggocd/QMusic/README.md

 <img src="resources/documentation/screenshot.png" width=320 style="border-radius: 4px; margin-bottom: 10px"/>

+# Environment Commands

+`python3 setup.py build_exec` - build an executable for the current platform, should output to the `dist` directory and may require sudo on some systems

 # Other Environment Commands

 `python3 setup.py clean` - clean the build environment

-`python3 setup.py build_exec` - build an executable for the current platform, should output to the `dist` directory and may require sudo on some systems

 `sudo python3 setup.py build_exec -a` - write a script to /usr/local/bin on Unix-like systems from which QMusic is launched